Skip to main content

 The main risks are:

-• skin infections – these can be very serious if they get deeper into your body (sepsis)
+• skin infections, which can be very serious if they get deeper into your body (sepsis)

-• side effects of steroid treatment – including high blood pressure, weakened bones and a higher chance of getting infections
+• side effects of steroid treatment, such as high blood pressure, weakened bones and a higher chance of getting infections

 Steroids will be used as little as possible, and at the lowest possible dose, to help avoid side effects.

-Make sure you attend any check-ups your doctor recommends so any problems can be found and treated early.
+It's important to go to check-ups with your doctor so problems can be found and treated early.

 Causes of bullous pemphigoid